Louis-XIV-bis/varcall_snakemake/README.md

 - converting gVCF to VCF with [gatk GenotypeGVCFs](https://gatk.broadinstitute.org/hc/en-us/articles/360037057852-GenotypeGVCFs)
 - removing repeated regions with [gatk VariantFiltration](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration) and [vcftools](https://vcftools.github.io/index.html).

+The pipeline is separated in two pipelines: the first it for downloading the fastq and do the process to get the individual gVCFs, the second is to merge the individual gVCFs to obtain a filtered VCF.
+Both can (and have to) be run independantly.

-The pipeline takes as input a list of **ENA IDs** for which you can get read files (*e.g.* https://www.ebi.ac.uk/ena/browser/view/PRJEB13017).
-Each time you add a new ENA ID to the config file and re-run the pipeline, it will add the new samples to the final VCF.
-It will only keeps as intermediate files the per strain gVCF in order not to have to generate them again for each new run of the pipeline.
+The pipelines work with a list of **ENA IDs** as input, for which you can get read files (*e.g.* https://www.ebi.ac.uk/ena/browser/view/PRJEB13017).
+Both part of the pipeline take a list of ENA ID, that can be different, for instance if you want to get the gVCFs from a given ID but you already have all other gVCFs you want to merge them with.
+More details below.

 Here is a representation of the pipeline: